PangzeCheung/Dual-task-Pose-Transformer-Network/README.md

 ### 5) Evaluation

 We adopt SSIM, PSNR, FID, LPIPS and person re-identification (re-id) system for the evaluation.
+Please clone the official repository **[PerceptualSimilarity](https://github.com/richzhang/PerceptualSimilarity/tree/future)** of the LPIPS score, and put the folder PerceptualSimilarity to the folder **[metrics](https://github.com/PangzeCheung/Dual-task-Pose-Transformer-Network/tree/main/metrics)**.

 * For SSIM, PSNR, FID and LPIPS: